gabeklein/expressive-mvc/README.md

 <h2 id="concept-provider-spawning">Spawning an instance</h2>

 Without constructor-arguments, creating the instance separately can be an unnecessary step.
-Pass a Model itself, and you can both create and provide your state in one sitting.
+Pass a Model itself, to both create and provide a state in one sitting.
 ```jsx
 export const App = () => {
   return (